Anti-slavery and human trafficking statement

 The Modern Slavery Act 2015 (Act) requires any commercial organisation in any sector, which supplies goods or services, and carries on a business or part of a business in the United Kingdom, and is above a specified total turnover, to produce and publish an annual slavery and human trafficking statement.

-This statement relates to the actions and activities during the financial year 1 April 2015 to 31 March 2016.
-Fladgate LLP is committed to the prevention of the use of forced labour and has a zero tolerance policy for human trafficking and slavery
+Fladgate LLP is committed to the prevention of the use of forced labour and has a zero tolerance policy for slavery and human trafficking.

 Fladgate LLP is an internationally focused law firm, based in London, which provides a broad spectrum of legal services for businesses and individuals.
-Our firm comprises over 250 partners, lawyers and support staff
+Our firm comprises 260 partners, lawyers and support staff.

 Our policies on slavery and human trafficking